CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme.md

 ## Avian assays

 ### Tracheal swabs
 All avian assays begin with tracheal swabs collected in brain-heart infusion (BHI) media.
 We typically have 11 swabs all stored in a single vial containing 5.5 ml of BHI media.
-These swabs could be from multiple birds or from a single bird sampled multiple times, and are assayed fresh or after storage at -80C.
+These swabs could be from multiple birds or from a single bird sampled multiple times, and this vial can be assayed fresh or after storage at -80C.
 Here's our procotol for rapid, 1 minute DNA extraction using Biomeme reagents:

 1. thaw vial containing BHI media and swabs
 2. take 100 ul aliquot of sample for DNA or RNA extraction (might be quite viscous due to mucous)